Sumithra (actress)

 Sumithra (born 18 September 1953) is an Indian actress.
 She has appeared in Tamil, Malayalam, Kannada and Telugu language films.
-She acted as the lead heroine in films between 1974 and 1986.
-She later started being known for her roles as a mother since the 1990s.
+She acted as the lead heroine in films between 1972 and 1985.
+She became well known for her roles as a mother the 1990s onwards.

 Early life

-Sumithra was born on 18 September 1953 to Raghavan Nair and Janaki at Thrissur, Kerala.
+Sumithra was born to Raghavan Nair and Janaki at Thrissur, Kerala.
 She has three brothers, her father was working in an oil refining company.
 When she was doing her schooling, she learnt dance from Murugappan Master, who was the guide to actress K. R. Vijaya at that time.
 Sumithra is a good classical dancer.

-Sumithra started her career at 19 years of age in the film Nrithasala (1972); director A. B. Raj is the first to have noticed Sumithra's talent.

-Sumithra acted as heroine with Rajani and Kamal as well as she acted as mother to both of them.